wiheto/netplotbrain/docs/api.md

 node_sizelegend | Bool | If the sizelegend is plotted or not.
 Default True. node_colorlegendstyle | str | Alternatives: auto (default), discrete, continuous.
 If the color legend should show the entire colormap or discrete colors.
 If auto, plots discrete if less than 8 unique values are detected. showlegend | bool, list | If size or colour have been set, generates a legend for that property at bottom of figure.
 If True, plots all the legends that can be plotted.
-If list, can contain 'node_size' and 'node_color' to plot those in the legend.
+If list, can contain 'node_size' and 'node_color' to plot those in the legend. legend_span | list | Range of subplot columns for the legend to span.

 ### ARROW keyword arguments